thyagomota/api-labs/lab-01/README.md

 ## Goals

-* Implement a simple API with only one path, one entity, and no database requirements or parameters.
+The goal of this lab is to implement an API that returns a random quote.
+The quotes API has only one path, one entity, and no database requirements or parameters, favoring simplicity.

 ## Steps